 1. Confidentiality: Protecting Your Privacy

-• Public Health Concerns: The UAE has strong measures in place to control the spread of infectious diseases, and this is reflected in their handling of STD cases.
-The government aims to strike a balance between patient privacy and public health safety.
+- Public Health Concerns: The UAE has potent mechanisms for containing the spread of infectious diseases, and this is reflected in how it handles the cases of STDs.
+The government tries to find a balance between patients’ privacy and the safety of the rest of the population.

 2. Medical Treatment: What to Do If You Suspect an STD